 The approach and core philosophy espoused integrates so well with our ethos and practice for managing stress, conflict and challenge and so it will embed into and enhance our practice.

 I will recommend the programme to other Special Heads as discussed.

 — Freddie Adu, Head, Queensmill School | November 2017

 Tracy shares her brave story of raising identical twins, Isaiah and Zion, where Isaiah has a form of non-verbal autism.
-After hearing about the Special Yoga from a friend of where their children attend, so thought she would overcome her hesitations of trying yoga and discovered the wonderful benefits of it, the supportive nature of the of practitioners and how it has helped them as a family.
+After hearing about Special Yoga from a friend, she thought she would overcome her hesitations of trying yoga and discovered the wonderful benefits of it, the supportive nature of the of practitioners and how it has helped them as a family.

 Special Yoga is a truly amazing place.
 We arrived here over 4 years ago with a little 2 year old boy called George.
 We were unsure of the future ahead for George and were desperate for some help.

 George is a very poorly boy, complex health needs, severe epilepsy, undiagnosed degenerative neurological condition, visually impaired and the list goes on!
 He had no muscle tone and no awareness of his body or the world around him.
 At 6 months old he was given only months to live and it felt like we were left alone by other professionals to just enjoy what little time we had left.
 We looked into and tried anything and everything with no difference until we found Special Yoga.